mobilemutex/ghidra_scripts/parser-detection/Ghidra Parser Function Detection Script.md

 **HTML Reports**: Enhance the `generate_html_report()` method to add interactive features, styling changes, or additional visualizations.

-## Troubleshooting

-### Common Issues and Solutions

-**Script Not Appearing in Script Manager**: Ensure the script file is saved in the correct Ghidra scripts directory and that the file has the correct `.py` extension.
-Refresh the script manager if necessary.

-**Analysis Taking Too Long**: For very large binaries, consider using the quick scan mode or focused analysis on specific function name patterns.
-You can also increase the minimum score threshold to reduce the number of functions analyzed.

-**No Functions Detected**: This may indicate that the binary doesn't contain obvious parsing functions, or that the detection patterns need to be customized for the specific binary type.
-Try lowering the score threshold or adding custom keywords relevant to your analysis target.

-**Memory Issues**: For extremely large binaries, the script may consume significant memory.
-Consider analyzing smaller sections of the binary or increasing Ghidra's memory allocation.

 ### Performance Optimization

 **Selective Analysis**: Use the focused scan feature to analyze only functions matching specific patterns when you have prior knowledge about the binary structure.